gamemanual0/gm0/source/docs/useful-resources.rst

 `goBILDA with TETRIX <https://gobildatetrix.blogspot.com>`_ --- Documentation covering how to use goBILDA together with TETRIX.

 `NASA RAP Design Guide <https://robotics.nasa.gov/nasa-rap-robotics-design-guide/>`_ --- A guide for competitive robotics covering topics such as manufacturing, design styles, power transmission, mechanism design, and more.

+`The Unofficial FRC Mechanism Encyclopedia <https://www.projectb.net.au/resources/robot-mechanisms/>`_ --- A page containing video examples of a bunch of FRC, FTC, and VEX mechanisms categorized by type.

 Power Transmission
 ^^^^^^^^^^^^^^^^^^